 Therapy has dramatically improved over the years.
 Today, different types of therapists cater to a wide range of mental issues now.
-But despite that, the therapist and client relationship remains to be one of the most critical aspects of therapy.
+But despite that, the therapist and client relationship remain one of the most critical aspects of therapy.

-The rapport between the patient and the therapist plays a significant role in the effectiveness and success of therapy.
+The rapport between the patient and the therapist plays a significant role in therapy’s effectiveness and success.
 To achieve such harmony in this type of relationship requires good communication and a solid foundation built on mutual trust and honesty.
 More importantly, both the therapist and patient must be comfortable around each other.

 If you are looking for a therapist, look for someone who has a sincere intention to extend help to people who are in dire need.
 A therapist should also be patient since therapy can be long and tedious.
 It is also essential that the therapist encourages personal growth and improvement in clients through achievable goals.